 Bleeding gums should not be ignored.
 If your gums bleed regularly while brushing or flossing your teeth, be sure to notify your dentist during your next routine dental health exam.
-Bleeding gums are not normal, they may be a sign of the presence of oral disease.
+Bleeding gums are not normal and may indicate gum disease.

 Why do my gums bleed?

-Bleeding gums are a common indication of a more complex health condition called gum disease.
-Gum disease is a progressive bacterial infection of the gum tissue.
+Bleeding gums are a common indication of a more complex health condition called gum disease, which is a progressive bacterial infection of the gum tissue.
 Bacteria multiply and spread throughout the gums.
 Bacteria form in deep pockets in the gum line and cause swelling, sensitivity, and bleeding of the gums.
-The bacteria cause the gums tissues to become inflamed and highly sensitive causing them to easily bleed during your daily dental hygiene routine.
+The bacteria cause the gum’s tissues to become inflamed and highly sensitive, causing them to easily bleed during your daily dental hygiene routine.

 Gum disease is a serious medical condition that can cause secondary dental and systemic health issues.
 Patients with gum disease are more prone to complex dental health concerns such as: